-Even so, I’m frequently asked for specific details.
-People want to know exactly how we do it.
-Here is a very simple description of HHIFR’s Pit Crew CPR process in bullet point form (recently updated).
-It helps to think of it as a 4-phase process.
+Here is a description of Hilton Head Island Fire Rescue’s Pit Crew / High Performance CPR process in bullet point form.
+It may help to think of it as a 4-phase process.

 Phase 1: Patient’s side to first shock